leahfilkin-myob/RefactoringKata/katas/kata-frameworkless-basic-web-application/kata-frameworkless-basic-web-application.md

-# Http Basic Web Application Kata
+# Frameworkless Basic Web Application Kata

 It's the late 1990s and the internet has just begun to flourish.
 You have a brilliant idea to build a Hello World web application however there are no MVC frameworks for you to use.
 Your mission is to implement a basic Hello World web application without using any frameworks.